leverageapp/WatermarkTextBoxAndPasswordBoxSampleWpf/README.md

-This is a Watermark TextBox and PasswordBox example project
+ TextBox and PasswordBox with  Watermark example project